kairosdb/kairosdb/src/docs/telnetapi/Putm.rst

 This is identical to the put command except it always expects millisecond timestamps.

-You can submit data either with the telnet protocol on port 4242.
+You can submit data with the telnet protocol on port 4242.
 The port can be changed in the kairosdb.properties file.

 The format of the data is
 ::